iesahin/xvc/book/src/ref/xvc-file-copy.md

 This command is used to copy a set of files to another location in the workspace.

-By default, it doesn't update the recheck method (cache type) of the targets, and rechecks them with the same method to the new location.
+By default, it doesn't update the recheck method (cache type) of the targets.
+It rechecks them to the destination with the same method.

-It works only with the tracked files.
+`xvc file copy` works only with the tracked files.

 ```console
 $ git init